John Henry Monger Snr

-John Henry Monger Snr (1802–1867) arrived in Western Australia as an assisted migrant in 1829.
-After a short period running a mill at what became Lake Monger, he established a hotel and store in York and went on to become one of the richest men in the colony.
+John Henry Monger Snr (1802–1867) was an assisted migrant who became one of the richest men in Western Australia.
+In 1829, Monger emigrated to the Swan River Colony, in what is today Western Australia; he went on to run a mill at Galup and establish a hotel and store in York.

 Early years in England

 Monger was born on 2 February 1802 in Faversham, Kent, England.
 By trade he was an engineer.

 First years in Western Australia

 He arrived on 6 October 1829 on board Lotus with his wife Mary.
-He was an assisted immigrant, indentured to Colonel Peter Latour who planned an ambitious emigration scheme on 100,000 acres of land in the Leschenault area (Bunbury).
+He was an assisted immigrant, indentured to Colonel Peter Latour, who planned an ambitious emigration scheme on 100,000 acres of land in the Leschenault area near Bunbury.
 Monger was to be foreman of Latour's sawmills.